jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

    * Key-bindings for vi and emacs users

+   * Quick fixes to automatically solve common programming problems in JavaScript

 ![Integrated source code editor](/features/images/jazzhub-editor.png)

 ##Bluemix Live Sync

 With node.js apps, you can make changes to static files, like HTML or CSS, and have them immediately included in the deployed app by using the IBM® Bluemix™ Live Sync feature.
 Refresh the app in your browser to see the changes.
-You can also edit code, however, you must click the Restart icon to have those changes reflected in the deployed app.
+You can also edit code, and use the **Quick Restart** icon restart the Node run time in a matter of seconds, without redeploying the app.
+You can use the Debugger to create breakpoints and inspect variables in your code so you can isolate problem areas as you work.

 ![Bluemix Live Edit](/features/images/live_edit.png)

+For more information about Bluemix Live Sync, [see the documentation for IBM&reg; Bluemix&trade;](https://www.ng.bluemix.net/docs/#manageapps/bluemixlive.html#bluemixlive).

 ## Build and deploy your way

-Configure your project to automatically deploy whenever a project member pushes code to your Git repository or Jazz&trade;  Source Code Management (SCM) repository to [IBM&reg; Bluemix&trade;](//bluemix.net/ "Bluemix").
+Configure your project to automatically deploy whenever a project member pushes code to your Git repository or Jazz&trade;  Source Code Management (SCM) repository to [Bluemix](//bluemix.net/ "Bluemix").
 You can simply deploy files as they are pushed, or you can configure more advanced build options to be deployed automatically.

 To learn more about configuring and using the various build and deploy capabilities,